franko/gsl-shell/doc/user-manual/intro.rst

 so that the resulting column matrix x will satisfy the equation ``m * x = b``.

-The reader familiar with computer linear algebra may argue that using matrix inversion to solve a linear system is inefficient.
+The reader familiar with linear algebra computations may argue that using matrix inversion to solve a linear system is inefficient.
 This is actually true and GSL Shell offers the function :func:`matrix.solve` to solve a linear system efficiently.
 So in the example above we could have used the function :func:`matrix.solve` as follows::